hypo69/hypo/docs/gemini/en/consultant/src/product/product.md

 """
 .. module:: src.product
     :platform: Windows, Unix
     :synopsis: Interaction between website, product, and PrestaShop.

-   This module defines the behavior of a product in the project, handling data retrieval and interaction with the PrestaShop API.
+    This module defines the behavior of a product, handling interactions with the website, product data, and the PrestaShop API.
 """
-import header
+import json
 from src import gs
-from src.endpoints.prestashop import PrestaShop from src.category import Category from src.product.product_fields import ProductFields from src.logger import logger from typing import List
+from src.endpoints.prestashop import PrestaShop from src.category import Category from src.product.product_fields import ProductFields from src.logger import logger from typing import List  # Added for type hinting

-# TODO: Add type hinting for *args and **kwargs in __init__
+MODE = 'dev'

 class Product(ProductFields, PrestaShop):
     """
-    Manages product data and interactions with the PrestaShop API.
+    Handles product manipulations, fetching data from the product page and interacting with the PrestaShop API.

-    Initializes with data from the product page and handles API operations.
     """
     def __init__(self, *args, **kwargs):
         """